ttys3/vector/STYLE.md

 crates, data structures, or algorithms, and so on.

-In essence, we hope to turn pull request review comments like "why did you do it this way?" or "I think you could try doing it this way" into "we always do X this way: <link to style guide>".
+In essence, we hope to turn pull request review comments like "why did you do it this way?" or "I think you could try doing it this way" into "we prefer to see X this way: <link to style guide>".

 # Formatting